- Monthly Theme: Genre Classics

 - Tagline: “In space no one can hear you scream.”

 - The Lowdown: Alien was the second feature directed by Ridley Scott, and instantly became a cultural phenomenon.
 Critics praised it, audiences flocked to it, and the film won a slew of awards, including an Oscar for Special Effects and a Hugo.
 The film was infamous, like Psycho and The Exorcist in years prior, for a single shocking sequence.
 Here, it was the scene in which a parasitic alien bursts from the chest of one of the movie’s characters.
 With a script by Dan O’Bannon (who would later write and direct the best zombie film of all time, The Return of the Living Dead) and art design by the Swiss surrealist H.R.
 Giger, Alien was considered groundbreaking for how it combined visceral thrills, big ideas and stunning visuals into a piece of pop cinema that also had psychological depth and complexity.
 The movie launched the career of Sigourney Weaver, and her character Ellen Ripley is often cited as cinema’s first true action movie heroine.
 The plot of the film is simple: a crew of miners and engineers is awoken from hypersleep by their spacecraft, the Nostromo, in order to investigate a signal of unknown origin emanating from a nearby planet.
 The ship’s away-team finds only a crash-landed alien spacecraft inhabited by mummified remains and some strange reptilian eggs.
-When a hostile organism hatches from one of the eggs and attaches itself to a crewmember’s face, the Nostromo finds itself invaded by an unknown and deadly alien entity.
+When a hostile organism hatches from one of the eggs and attaches itself to a crewmember’s face, the Nostromo finds itself invaded by a deadly alien entity.

 If you haven’t seen Alien our discussion will include massive SPOILERS.

 Kristine: I am just going to come out and say it: I did not like this movie.